Scille/parsec-cloud/docs/introduction.rst

 ========

-Parsec is divided between a client (responsible to expose data to the user and provide an encryption layer) and a server (storing the encrypted data and notifying clients about other users activity such as data modification or new sharing).
+Parsec is divided between a client (responsible for expose data to the user and provide an encryption layer) and a server (storing the encrypted data and notifying clients about other users activity such as data modification or new sharing).